About Certification

 The phenomenological stance

-Chaptering is a phenomenological practice: the disciplined description of experience as it presents itself, with a commitment to seeing clearly and recording faithfully, and to resisting the pressure to arrive at conclusions that exceed what the material shows.
-Certification asks you to take on that stance — to hold receptivity to what arises alongside active professional discernment, and to read the inner child's symbolic language with growing fluency while remaining genuinely open to what each new chapter, in each new participant, will choose to show.
+Chaptering is a phenomenological practice: the disciplined description of experience as it presents itself, with a commitment to seeing clearly, recording faithfully, and letting the phenomena themselves set the limits of what is said.
+Certification asks you to take on that stance, holding receptivity to what arises alongside active professional discernment, reading the inner child's symbolic language with growing fluency while remaining genuinely open to what each new chapter, in each new participant, will choose to show.

 A beginning